-On a net-fuel life-cycle emissions basis, SAFs have the potential to reduce CO2 emissions by an estimated 40-60%, with a maximum forecast of 80%35 direct carbon capture, making them a key element of the roadmap to net-zero CO2 emissions by 2050.
+On a net-fuel life-cycle emissions basis, SAFs have the potential to reduce CO2 emissions by an estimated 40-60%, with a maximum forecast of 80% direct carbon capture, making them a key element of the roadmap to net-zero CO2 emissions by 2050.

-35 Air Transport Action Group (ATAG): Alternative fuels, particularly SAF, have been identified as excellent candidates for helping achieve the industry's climate targets.
+Air Transport Action Group (ATAG): Alternative fuels, particularly SAF, have been identified as excellent candidates for helping achieve the industry's climate targets.
 SAF-derived sources such as algae, jatropha or waste byproducts have been shown to reduce the carbon footprint of aviation fuel by up to 80% over their full life cycle.

-PARTNER ORGANIZATION OUR ROLE OUR ACTIONS INDUSTRY ASSOCIATIONS Aerospace Industries Association (AIA) Executive Committee member; Chair of the Environment and Sustainability Committee Lead the Environme Sustainability Subco technology and ope Air Transport Action Group (ATAG) Board member Support advanceme of flying net-zero CC Airlines for Europe (A4E) Member; member of Airspace & Sustainability Working Groups Advocate for Europoint alignment with o Commercial Aviation Alternative Fuels Initiative (CAAFI) Founding member Support advocacy for segments of the avia International Air Transport Association (IATA) Strategic partner Promote sustainable industry.
-European-American Chamber of Commerce Member of Technology Committee; member and co-chair of the Transport Energy and Climate Committee Support the roadma International Aerospace Environmental Group (IAEG) Founding member; Executive Committee; Board members Collaborate on envi range of topics inclu the aerospace indus STANDARDS ASTM International Committee member Work with ASTM pa pathways and blend SAE International Contributors Establishing standar GOVERNMENT European Commission's Alliance for Zero-Emission Aviation (AZEA) Member Support advocacy for the aviation industry FAA NextGen Advisory Committee Member Collaborate with air management mode efficiencies in all pha International Civil Aviation Organization (ICAO) Committee on Aviation Environmental Protection (CAEP) Working group member Participate in the de development of ICA aviation by 2050.
-National Academies' Aeronautics Research and Technology Roundtable (ARTR) Board member Collaborate to explo agenda and options reliable knowledge nent and Sustainability Committee and support the committee to drive progress toward efficient aviation perations.
+PARTNER ORGANIZATION OUR ROLE OUR ACTIONS INDUSTRY ASSOCIATIONS Aerospace Industries Association (AIA) Executive Committee member; Chair of the Environment and Sustainability Committee Lead the Environment and Sustainability Committee and support the Sustainability Subcommittee to drive progress toward efficient aviation technology and operations.
+Air Transport Action Group (ATAG) Board member Support advancement of civil aviation sustainability and committed goals of flying net-zero $\mathrm{CO}2$ emissions by 2050.
+Airlines for Europe (A4E) Member; member of Airspace & Sustainability Working Groups Advocate for European policies supporting sustainability in the aerospace sector in alignment with other industry alliances.
+Commercial Aviation Alternative Fuels Initiative (CAAFI) Founding member Support advocacy for the acceleration of SAF development and uptake across all segments of the aviation industry.
+International Air Transport Association (IATA) Strategic partner Promote sustainable solutions that are critical to the future of the global aviation industry.
+European-American Chamber of Commerce Member of Technology Committee; member and co-chair of the Transport Energy and Climate Committee Support the roadmap of the European Commission toward carbon neutrality.
+International Aerospace Environmental Group (IAEG) Founding member; Executive Committee; Board members Collaborate on environmental solutions and policies revolving around a diverse range of topics including technologies, GHG management and supply chains for the aerospace industry.
+Develop industry guidance and best practices.
+STANDARDS ASTM International Committee member Work with ASTM partners on testing and qualification of new SAF feedstocks, pathways and blends, and developing SAF standards.
+1 SAE International Contributors Establishing standards for certification of hybrid-electric flight.
+GOVERNMENT European Commission's Alliance for Zero-Emission Aviation (AZEA) Member Support advocacy for European policies that will accelerate decarbonization of the aviation industry.
+FAA NextGen Advisory Committee Member Collaborate with airlines and industry partners to recommend air traffic management modernization programs and priorities to improve aircraft efficiencies in all phases of operations.
+International Civil Aviation Organization (ICAO) Committee on Aviation Environmental Protection (CAEP) Working group member Participate in the development of new environmental standards, including the development of ICAO LTAG goals of net-zero CO 2 emissions for international aviation by 2050.
+National Academies' Aeronautics Research and Technology Roundtable (ARTR) Board member Collaborate to explore critical issues related to the U.S. aeronautics research agenda and options for public private partnerships that could support rapid, reliable knowledge transfer.